FerchusGames/JLPT-Migaku-Progress-Tracker/README.md

 ## Features

-• Shows your JLPT vocabulary progress as a pie chart
+• Shows your JLPT vocabulary progress as a pie chart.
 • Copies the a list of unknown words to your clipboard for quick review with Migaku Clipboard (Great for generating AI sentence cards when you haven’t hit your daily quota).
-• Treats words in `ignored.csv` as known
+• Treats words in `ignored.csv` as known.
-• Automatically installs required libraries if missing
+• Automatically installs required libraries if missing.
-• Exports all unknown JLPT words to `unknown_words.csv`
+• Exports all unknown JLPT words to `unknown_words.csv`.
-• Aborts if a required file is missing
+• Aborts if a required file is missing.

 ## Folder structure